choreonoid/choreonoid-doc/en/handling-models/collision-detection.rst

 Collision Detection
 ===================

-Sometimes a link collides (conflict) with another link while you are moving a model.
-Choreonoid provides a function to detect such collision.
-This section describes how to use the function.
+When moving models, links may interfere (collide) with other links.
+Choreonoid is equipped with a function to detect such interference, and this section explains how to use it.

 .. contents::
    :local: